torpago/mqt-client/docs/PushToCardDisburseRequest.md

 ### NewPushToCardDisburseRequest

-`func NewPushToCardDisburseRequest(amount float32, currencyCode string, paymentInstrumentToken string, ) *PushToCardDisburseRequest`
+`func NewPushToCardDisburseRequest(amount decimal.Decimal, currencyCode string, paymentInstrumentToken string, ) *PushToCardDisburseRequest`

 NewPushToCardDisburseRequest instantiates a new PushToCardDisburseRequest object This constructor will assign default values to properties that have it defined,